frschu/aligned_oblique_in_rnns/README.md

 - `neuro...`: Simulating and analysing results for different neuroscience tasks.
 - `experimental_data...`: Analysis of the experimental data.
 - `sine_example...`: The simple sine task that is analyzed in the Methods section.
+- `mft_GD...`: Mean field theory for gradient descent analyzed in the Methods section.

 Notebooks generating the bulk of the simulations end on `..._train_networks.ipynb`.
 For the different neuroscience tasks, the notebook `neuro_compute_results.ipynb` computes the results for figures comparing across tasks.